Charlie O'Donnell

-Charles John O'Donnell (August 12, 1932 – November 1, 2010) was an American radio and television announcer, primarily known for his work on game shows, and for his distinctive baritone voice.
+Charles John O'Donnell (August 12, 1932 – November 1, 2010) was an American radio and television announcer, primarily known for his work on game shows, and his distinctive baritone voice.
 Among them, he was best known for Wheel of Fortune, where he worked from 1975 to 1980, and again from 1989 until his death.
 O'Donnell was also known for announcing American Bandstand.

 Early career

-O'Donnell was a Philadelphia native, and was of English, Irish, and Scottish ancestry.
-He began his career as a teenager at WCHA in Chambersburg, Pennsylvania.
+O'Donnell, a Philadelphia native, began his career as a teenager at WCHA in Chambersburg, Pennsylvania.
 In 1956, he worked as program director at WHAT, a 250-watt R&B station in Philadelphia, where he discovered and launched the career of future Philadelphia radio personality Hy Lit.
 When WIBG became top-40 in 1957, O'Donnell was named news director.
 In 1958, he became the sidekick of Dick Clark on WFIL-TV's afternoon dance program, American Bandstand.

 This led to several stints as a disc jockey on Los Angeles radio (most notably on Pasadena station KRLA, 1964–67), and later as news anchorman and staff announcer on Los Angeles television station KCOP-TV, where he performed double duty and often introduced his own newscasts with the self-referential cue "and now Charlie O'Donnell with the news."
 Additionally, Barry & Enright Productions taped The Joker's Wild and Tic-Tac-Dough at KCOP during its initial syndicated runs, which O'Donnell announced for.
 It was also in this period that he voiced the newscaster on the Simon & Garfunkel recording "7 O'Clock News/Silent Night."

 He made a full-time career as an announcer on many television shows throughout the decades, with such series as The Joker's Wild, Tic-Tac-Dough, Bullseye and The $100,000 Pyramid (again working with Dick Clark).
 He also served as announcer for the American Music Awards, the Emmy Awards, and the Academy Awards.